The Dark Moon - Realigning Ourselves with the Rhythm of Life

 These kinds of endings can bring undoing at a very deep level.

 You need a “winter season” in which to lie undone when an event like this occurs in your life.
-When you’ve lost or lived through the end of something big, someone close, or something that you strongly identified with, you NEED to mourn, to be a mess, to not know, to be with your regrets, to allow your sense of failure to pull you piece from piece and leave you lying scattered across the floor.
+When you’ve lost or lived through the end of something big, someone close, or something that you strongly identified with, you NEED to mourn, to be a mess, to not know, to be with your regrets, to allow your sense of failure to pull you piece from piece and leave you lying scattered in the darkness.

 Why?
 Because only after you have been completely undone, can you be rebuilt.
 Only after you have completely let go of what was, can you clearly envision something different.